-The Music Computing Programme aims to equip students with a critical and reflective knowledge and understanding of their subject and the appropriate skills to enter the creative industries in various thematic areas, including games, multimedia, music, film, studio recording, programming, sound installation, sound engineering, studio technician/management and independent sound production, education and software design.
+The Music and Sound Technology Programme aims to equip students with a critical and reflective knowledge and understanding of their subject and the appropriate skills to enter the creative industries in various thematic areas, including music, film, multimedia, games, studio recording, studio design, sound installation, sound engineering, studio technician/management and community work, independent sound production, education and software design.

-Students will follow a curriculum balanced between the development of skills in sound design, programming, recording, analysis, composition and production set within a structure that supplies a choice of development in media, studio or computer applications.
+Students will follow a curriculum balanced between the development of skills in recording, production, composition, sound design, analysis and performance set within a structure that supplies a choice of development in media, studio or computer applications.